GitoriousLispBackup/eql/examples/M-modules/webkit/Tic-Tac-Toe/README-JS-CALLBACKS.txt

 ===========

  - any number of arguments allowed
- - if you need to pass a QWebElement, use H:LISP* instead of H:LISP, and pass it as first argument
+ - if you need to pass a QWebElement, use H:LISP* (not required for :this), and pass it as first argument
- - string arguments like "x" or "document.getElementById('x')" are assumed to be JS code
+ - string arguments like "x" or "window.event.keyCode" are assumed to be JS code
  - all arguments are quoted in JS and passed to READ-FROM-STRING in Lisp, so e.g. 1/2 will be preserved
  - to pass a string, use (string "OK") for literal Lisp strings, and "string(x)" for JS string variables